Tuberculosis Related Grants

 • Active tuberculosis treatment

-According to Payment Provisions section of the grant, “program income refers to gross income directly generated by a supporting activity during the period of performance” that shall be identified and reported in accordance with the Grant Agreement and other guidelines.
+According to the Payment Provisions section of the grant, “program income refers to gross income directly generated by a supporting activity during the performance period” that shall be identified and reported in accordance with the Grant Agreement and other guidelines.
 The grantee must expend all program income during the Grant Agreement term and may not carry the Program income into a succeeding term.
-For more information regarding Texas tuberculosis Program Areas including Health Service Regions and Health District Entities for financial reporting, please visit the Texas Tuberculosis Work Plan.
+For more information regarding the Texas tuberculosis Program Areas, including Health Service Regions and Health District Entities, for financial reporting, please visit the Texas Tuberculosis Work Plan.

 The Centers for Disease Control and Prevention provides federal award funds to assist states, cities, and health districts to prevent and control Tuberculosis spread within these entities.
 For more information, please refer to More information about Cooperative Agreements for Tuberculosis for objectives and federal funding breakdowns by year.

-Note: No more than 1% of total funded amount granted from separate federal and state grants may be used towards TB Prevention and Control.
-Lapses in federal and state funds can result in decreased allocation of funds for the next fiscal year.
-At the beginning of the state fiscal, grantees should maximize federal funds use to ensure lapses do not occur.
+Note: No more than 1% of the total funded amount granted from separate federal and state grants may be used towards TB Prevention and Control.
+Lapses in federal and state funds can result in a decreased allocation of funds for the next fiscal year.
+At the beginning of the state fiscal year, grantees should maximize federal funds to ensure lapses do not occur.

 Requirements

-Grantee shall request DSHS payment by prepping an invoice and documents to support for reimbursement of services and or deliverables.
+The grantee shall request DSHS payment by prepping an invoice and documents to support reimbursement of services and or deliverables.
 The grantee must email Financial Status Report 269A (FSR-269A) and Match Certification Form (B-13A) to FSRgrant@dshs.texas.gov and TBContractReporting@dshs.texas.gov.
-Grantees must email final FSR documents, Match Certification Form, and last reimbursement or final payment request no later than 45 calendar days following end of contract.
-All personnel categorical funds must be expended by the end of the contract period.
-For more budget monitoring suggestions, please refer to Section XVIII “Monitor Budget Expenses” of the Texas DSHS TB Work Plan, and individual grantee contracts.
+Grantees must email final FSR documents, Match Certification Form, and last reimbursement or final payment request no later than 45 calendar days following the end of the contract.
+All categorical personnel funds must be expended by the end of the contract period.
+For more budget monitoring suggestions, please refer to Section XVIII, “Monitor Budget Expenses” of the Texas DSHS TB Work Plan and individual grantee contracts.

 Reporting Requirements